hanifahuq/hanifahuq/README.md

 ### Hi there 👋, My name is Hanifa

-Skills: Python / R / SQL / MatLab
+Skills: Python / SQL / Tableu / PowerBI / Machine Learning / R / MatLab

 - 🔭 Currently working on filling up this profile with more projects!
 - 🌱 Learning Data Analytics and Science